 One element of fascism is collaboration with capitalists and the conservative elite.
 Fascists, even when they start out with radical ideas, always collaborate to move in the direction of protecting private property, Paxton told Live Science.
 This is, however, an awkward alliance, he said.

 "Conservatives are basically people of order who want to use things like the church and property to maintain an existing social order, whereas fascists are revolutionists who will break up social institutions if they think it will bring national power or grandeur or expansion," he said.
 "In Nazi Germany, the businessmen were not enthusiastic about Hitler, because he had anti-capitalist ideas in the beginning."
 Though conservative German businessmen later formed a brief alliance with Hitler's regime, "they often stepped on each other's toes," Paxton said.
-On July 20, 1944, conservatives tried to assassinate Hitler.
+On July 20, 1944, conservatives, led by Colonel Claus von Stauffenberg, tried and failed to assassinate Hitler.

 "There is always tension between the two movements," Paxton said.